-The concepts of threats should include those classifications defined in section 6.2.1.
+The concepts of threats shall include the following classifications:

+Cyber/information and communication systems and assets

+Physical systems and assets, including embedded and manufacturing

+Electromagnetic spectrum assets (E.g. interference with wireless systems or radio)

+Industrial control systems

 Models for operational threats and risks shall be consistent with the following constraints:

-Defensive, offensive, or other actors typically do not have insight into the plans or strategies of the respective other actors.
+Defensive, offensive, or other actors may or may not have insight into the plans or strategies of the respective other actors.
 As such, model implementations will in those cases be incomplete and rely on estimates and assumed parameters.

-There are non-actor threats (such as natural disasters) that will not be associated with any coherent intentions or plans.
-As such the model must be able to support such situations.
+Models must be able to support non-actor threats (such as natural disasters) that will not be associated with any coherent intentions or plans.

 Bystanders and inadvertent actors may perform actions that result in behavior that provides benefits to any other actor (offensive or defensive).
 Such actions are understood to be non-intentional.